Berulacks/10ftwm/README.md

     OSD_button = int //The gamepad button used to toggle the OSD OSD_next_ws = int //The gamepad button used to switch to the next workspace OSD_previous_ws = int
-    js_file = string //The file to open for the joystick.
-Defaults to /dev/input/js0 exec = string //Execute this program on launch. exec = string
+    js_file = string //The file to open for the joystick file descriptor.
+Defaults to /dev/input/js0 lirc_config = string //The path to your lirc configuration file, defaults to ~/lircrc or /etc/lircrc exec = string //Execute this program on launch. exec = string
     (...) (ad infinitum)